 Sophie is an AKC-registered Smooth Fox Terrier.
-She is 5 years old, stands 15 inches high, and weighs approximately 18 pounds.
+She was born in July 2007, stands 15 inches high, and weighs approximately 18 pounds.
 Sophie has been working as a therapy dog since March 2011, when she became Alfred University Wellness Center’s second on-site therapy dog.
 The AU Wellness Center had had a therapy dog on site since 2009, when Sophie’s handler, Sarah Covell, completed training and registration for her first TDI dog, Tess.

 Sophie completed her training and passed her AKC Canine Good Citizen and Therapy Dog International tests at the Dog Training Center of Rochester New York.
 Sophie is registered with Therapy Dogs International (TDI®), an organization founded in 1976 and dedicated to regulating, testing and registering therapy dogs and their volunteer handlers.

 To belong to Therapy Dogs International (TDI®) dogs must be tested and evaluated by a Certified TDI Evaluator.
 A dog must be a minimum of one (1) year of age and have a sound temperament.
 Each dog must pass a temperament evaluation, which includes the American Kennel Club’s Canine Good Citizen Test.
 The test also includes the evaluation of the dog’s behavior around people with the use of some type of service equipment (wheelchairs, crutches, etc.).
 TDI also requires an annual Health Record Form to be completed and signed by a licensed veterinarian.
 This health form certifies Sophie to be free of parasites or other communicable diseases.